FREQUENTLY ASKED QUESTIONS

 UPLIZNA is a prescription medicine used to treat neuromyelitis optica spectrum disorder (NMOSD) in adult patients who are anti-aquaporin-4 (AQP4) antibody positive.

-UPLIZNA is understood to work by lowering the level of B cells in the body.
+UPLIZNA likely works by lowering the level of B cells in the body.
 B cells help the body’s immune system to work.
-But if there are too many B cells, they may cause autoimmune diseases, such as NMOSD.
-UPLIZNA works to reduce the overactive immune response caused by B cells.
+When you have an autoimmune disease like NMOSD, those same B cells mistakenly target your central nervous system and cause damage.
+While the exact way UPLIZNA works in NMOSD is unknown, it is believed to reduce the overactive immune response caused by B cells.

-UPLIZNA is given as an intravenous (IV) infusion, meaning it goes directly into a vein.
+UPLIZNA is given as an intravenous (IV) infusion, meaning it goes directly into a vein using a needle.
 The first 2 infusions are given 2 weeks apart.
 After that, UPLIZNA is given every 6 months.

 UPLIZNA is given to you by a healthcare provider.
 It can be given to you at an infusion center, a hospital, your doctor’s office, or even in your own home.
-Sometimes medicine given by IV can cause serious allergic reactions, so the healthcare provider will watch you closely.
-If a negative reaction occurs, you will be given medicine to stop it.
-The UPLIZNA infusion will be stopped.
+Sometimes medicine given by IV can cause serious infusion reactions, so the healthcare provider will watch you closely.
+Before treatment with UPLIZNA, your healthcare provider will give you a corticosteroid medicine, an antihistamine, and a fever prevention medicine.
+If you develop an infusion reaction, your healthcare provider may need to stop or slow down the rate of your infusion and treat your symptoms.

 Each infusion takes about 90 minutes.
-After your infusions, a healthcare provider will continue to watch you for 1 hour for signs of allergic reactions.
+After your infusions, a healthcare provider will continue to watch you for 1 hour for signs of infusion reactions.

 Once your infusion is over, you can return to your regular daily activities.

-For adults with NMOSD, UPLIZNA is proven to reduce relapses (or repeat attacks) that may lead to permanent physical disability and to reduce NMOSD-related hospitalizations.
+For adults with AQP4-antibody-positive NMOSD, UPLIZNA is proven to reduce NMOSD-related hospitalizations and attacks that may lead to permanent physical disability.
 Talk to your doctor to see if UPLIZNA is right for you.

 Before receiving your first infusion of UPLIZNA, your doctor will need to perform health screenings, including checking for infections such as hepatitis B and tuberculosis.